renovatebot/renovate/lib/modules/platform/gerrit/index.md

 ### PR title is different from first commit message

-Sometimes the pull-request title parameter to `platform.createPr(...)/updatePr(...)` is different from the first line of the commit message.
+Sometimes the PR title passed to the Gerrit platform code is different from the first line of the commit message.
 For example:

 Commit-Message=`Update keycloak.version to v21` \